dvdvideo1234/GearAssemblyTool/readme.md

 Q: Why did you made this script and what is its purpose ?
 A: I made it, because I am pissed of messing my gears over and over and ... you get the idea xD, some friends suggested that I should make this thing.
-It's made for assembling and precisely meshing gears the best way there is in Gmod
+It's made for assembling and precisely meshing gears the best way there is in Gmod.

 Q: How can I spawn gears then ?
 A: Spawn gears by clicking anywhere.